ControlledChaos/post-and-page-builder/readme.txt

 For more information, see changelog.txt.

+= 1.7.1 =

+Release Date: March 8th, 2018

+* Bug Fix: Builder fails to load on WordPress version less than 4.9.
+* Bug Fix: Typo in Connect Key prompt.

 = 1.7.0 =

-Release Date: February 20th, 2018
+Release Date: March 7th, 2018

 * New Feature: Most elements now support animation controls.
 * New Feature: CSS ID's can now be specified via customization controls.